cms-opendata-workshop/workshop2023-lesson-ttbarljetsanalysis/_episodes/02-introduction.md

 > ~~~
 > {: .language-python}
 >
-> You should find that you can see the `corre` variable, but this should not happen because it should have been recorded as `energy` for the LorentzVector funcionality.
+> You should find that you can see the `corre` variable.
 >
-> Inspect and study the file `agc_schema.py` to fix this problem and pass this `corre` energy as the energy to the LorentzVector and not the uncorrected `e` energy.
+> Inspect and study the file `agc_schema.py` to see how the `corre` energy was added as the energy to the LorentzVector and not the uncorrected `e` energy.
 The changes for `_e` should remain valid for the rest of the objects though.
 Note that you could correct for the `fatjet` also in the same line of action.
 >
-> In order to see the difference you need to reload the schema.
-It may be necessary to rm the `__pycache__` directory in your area altogether.
+{: .challenge}

+> ## Overnight challenge!
+Make your own plot!
 >
+> You've now seen how to make basic plots of the variables in these ROOT files, as well as how to mask
+> the data based on other variables.
+>
+> You are challenged to make at least one plot, making use of the data file and tools we
+> learned about in this lesson.
+It doesn't matter what it is...you can even just reproduce the plots
+> we asked you to make in this lesson.
+To save the plot, you'll want to add something like
+> the following line of code after you make any of the plots.
+>
+> ~~~
-> > ## Solution
+> plt.savefig('my_plot.png')
-> >
+> ~~~
-> > You can download the solution from [here](https://raw.githubusercontent.com/cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis-payload/master/agc_schema.py)
-> {: .solution}
+> {: .language-python}
+> The figure will show up in the directory in both docker and on your local machine.
+>
+> When you get the image, you can add it to [these Google Slides](https://docs.google.com/presentation/d/13KMlQPiC-ginTrMqUsziWI0lDOUHgwL7vDlkHIXBfWI/edit?usp=sharing).
+>
+> Good luck!
+And we'll pick this up tomorrow!
+>
 {: .challenge}